sverweij/dependency-cruiser/doc/rules-reference.md

 > command line option equivalent: `--ts-pre-compilation-deps`

 By default dependency-cruiser does not take dependencies between typescript modules that don't exist after compilation to javascript.
-Pass this command line switch to _do_ take them into account.

-Switch this option to `true` if you _do_ want to take them into account (as a bonus, typically this will speed up the cruise).
+Switch this option to `true` if you _do_ want to take them into account (as a bonus this will make cruising typescript code bases faster).

-If you want to be able to define rules on whether dependencies exist only before compilation or also after (with `preCompilationOnly`) you can pass the value `"specify"`.
+If you want to define rules on whether dependencies exist only before compilation or also after (with [`preCompilationOnly`](#precompilationonly)) you can pass the value `"specify"` to this option.
+Only do this if you really need it as it will impact cruise speed.
+You can only use the `"specify"` value within dependency-cruiser configurations (not from the command line).

 <details>
 <summary><b>Pre-compilation dependencies example: only importing a type</b></summary>